 Wick choices: Different wicks have different burning characteristics and will have an impact on the rate at which your melt pool is created…and how much fragrance you will want.
 See the different characteristics of the wicks we carry.

 FYI – When we test fragrances in-house during as part of our process to determine which ones we want to carry, we use C-3 wax and a 6% fragrance load.
 During the evaluation, we consider the hot throw along with other less quantitative observations.
 Since this is our benchmark, we’d suggest this as a good place to begin your testing process.
 Since some fragrances are simply much stronger than others, if you know that you want a stronger throw, you may want to test at 6% and at a slightly higher % so that you can see if the increased fragrance actually makes a noticeable enough difference.
+We test using a wicked candle system and sometimes additionally use an electric melter so that we can be sure that what we’re smelling isn’t being impacted by the wick or the presence of fire.

 Shop all of the TruScent Fragrance Oils for Candles here.